 Less commonly, there can be more chronic (long-term) peripheral arthritis that affects multiple joints including the knees, ankles, elbows, shoulders, wrists or knuckles.

-To confirm or diagnose IBD, it may be necessary for patients to see a gastroenterologist, a type of doctor that specializes in diseases of the gastrointestinal system.
+To confirm or diagnose inflammatory bowel disease, it may be necessary for patients to see a gastroenterologist, a type of doctor that specializes in diseases of the gastrointestinal system.

 To make a diagnosis, doctors will take a careful and complete history and perform a thorough physical examination.
-Based on this information, the doctor will likely order tests like blood tests and scans to confirm their diagnosis.
+Based on this information, the doctor will likely order tests like blood tests and scans to confirm the diagnosis.

-Common Tests to Diagnose EA
+Common Tests to Diagnose Enteropathic Arthritis

 X-Rays: X-rays of the spine can check for involvement of the pelvic joints

 Magnetic Resonance Imaging (MRI): MRI imaging can be helpful for doctors to see inflammation in the spine and other joints.